alexeyinkin/eb-1a/1-process/README.md

 👨‍💼 Do you swear that the information in this form is full and accurate?
 👨‍🌾 Yes, with these amendments.
 👨‍💼 OK, what are the amendments?
 👨‍🌾 First, my local address in Georgia has changed.
-Second, to the question of the vaccination I answered I had all the documents.
+Second, to the question of the vaccination, I answered I had all the documents.
 But I didn't have them at the time of filing and only was supposed to get the missing shots at the medical examination.
 Third, I've learned some Spanish since.
-👨‍💼 I don't need any of that. :) So, you're applying for the visa of extraordinary ability.
+👨‍💼 I don't need any of that. :) So, you're applying for a visa of extraordinary ability.
 What is your extraordinary ability?
 👨‍🌾 I'm a software developer.
 👨‍💼 Tell me about your career as a software developer.
-👨‍🌾 I got my first job at my 3rd year in university.
-It was a company that was doing firmwares for Motorola phones.
+👨‍🌾 I got my first job in my 3rd year in university.
+It was a company that was doing firmware for Motorola phones.
 I was making an internal website for communication and for managing contracts.
-Then I launched my first start up.
+Then I launched my first start-up.
 It was a software marketplace.
 I maintained it for 10 years.
 Then I was a freelancer making websites for small businesses.
 Then an educator hired me as a CTO...
 👨‍💼 Do you live in Tbilisi?
 👨‍🌾 In Batumi, for two and a half years.
 👨‍💼 Did you ever work in America?
-👨‍🌾 Not in America but for an american company.
+👨‍🌾 Not in America but for an American company.
 👨‍💼 What company?
 👨‍🌾 Named Akvelon.
 They do outsource software development.
 👨‍💼 In the United States, where are you going?